BabylonJS/Documentation/content/features/featuresDeepDive/animation/advanced_animations.md

 // - The frame at which the event will be triggered
 // - The action to execute
-// - A boolean if the event should execute only once (false by default) var event1 = new BABYLON.AnimationEvent(
+// - A boolean if the event should execute only once (false by default) const event1 = new BABYLON.AnimationEvent(
   50,
   function () {
     console.log("Yeah!");